 For each DNS server you specify as authoritative, you must have a DNS server up and running which is compliant with current RFC's and which is responding to domain name requests for your domain.
 We can delete a domain that does not resolve properly on your servers.

-If you don't make any use of your domain, i.a. if it does not provide for DNS resolution after a grace period for which we ask you to comply with DNS resolution, and/or if you do not give us notice that you want to keep the domain as dormant, we may delete the said domain.
+If you don't make any use of your domain, i.a. if it does not provide for DNS resolution after a grace period for which we ask you to comply with DNS resolution, and/or if you do not give us notice that you want to keep the domain as dormant (a DNS record TXT "dormant" must be kept in your delegated DNS servers indicating the dormant status), we may delete the said domain after a unique warning.

-Registering a domain and not paying it in due time, or not paying renewal of a domain before or on expiry date and let it lapse because of non-payment is not an acceptable procedure.
+Registering a domain and not paying it in due time, or leaving it without DNS resolution, or not paying renewal of a domain before or on expiry date and let it lapse because of non-payment is not an acceptable procedure.
 You must inform us that you want the domain to lapse before it expires.
 Such a lapsed domain may be deleted or blacklisted for re-registration at our discretion.

 Full change of registrant